In this article, we review the subject of mail migration throughput when migrating existing mail…

 When using the option of PST migration, the data is “pushed” to Exchange Online mailbox from the user desktop.
 It’s truth that PST Migration doesn’t need to double the size of the data by copy the data to the cloud and copy again the data from the Exchange Online to the user desktop (the method that used when using Cutover and Stage migration).

-I will not go into details regarding the subject of 3rd Party Migration tools\software because of the simple reason that I don’t have a lot of experience with 3rd Party mail migration tools.
-Generally speaking, 3rd Party Migration tools can implement the mail migration process to Exchange Online, by using the following methods:
+I will not go into details regarding the subject of third-party Migration tools/software because of the simple reason that I don’t have a lot of experience with third-party mail migration tools.
+Generally speaking, third-party Migration tools can implement the mail migration process to Exchange Online, by using the following methods:

 - MAPI Migration (for my opinion, a More suitable term is RPC/HTTPS, but this is a term that mentioned in the Microsoft article).